Bernard Kamungo

 Bernard Kamungo (born January 1, 2002) is a professional soccer player who plays as a winger for Major League Soccer club FC Dallas.
-Born a Congolese refugee in Tanzania, he represents the United States national team.
+Born a Congolese refugee in Tanzania, he has represented the United States national team.

 Club career

 Born in Kasulu, Kamungo and his family had lived in a refugee camp after his parents fled Democratic Republic of the Congo.
-In 2016, they were relocated to the United States and settle in Abilene, Texas.
+In 2016, they were relocated to the United States and settled in Abilene, Texas.
 After moving to the United States, Kamungo was a member of the Abilene High School soccer team, the Abilene Eagles, and played under head coach Kyle Riese.
 Following his graduation from high school, Kamungo, alongside his brother Imani, began searching online for potential tryouts for Bernard.
 After seeing tryouts elsewhere with participation fees as high as $500, Imani found a tryout with North Texas SC, the reserve team for MLS side FC Dallas, for only a $90 fee.
 During that January 2021 trial, Kamungo impressed North Texas head coach Eric Quill and was signed to a professional contract on March 25.

 On April 24, 2021, Kamungo made his debut against Fort Lauderdale CF, coming on as a 71st-minute substitute for Hope Avayevu.
 Eight minutes after coming onto the pitch, Kamungo scored his first professional goal as the match would end in a 4–2 victory.

 On August 30, 2022, Kamungo signed a four-year contract with FC Dallas.

 On April 15, 2023, he scored his first goal against Real Salt Lake in the 88th minute, which turned out to be the winning goal in a 2–1 FC Dallas victory.

 On January 7, 2025, Kamungo signed a three-year contract with FC Dallas, with club options for 2028 and 2029.